5 Powerful Lessons from Failed CRM Implementations

 Next, use a mix of macro and microlearning employee training software tools to incorporate learning in the flow of work.
 This ensures that training happens without disrupting the employees’ work and productivity.
 This occurs by harnessing contextual and in-app digital adoption platforms (DAP), classroom-style learning, LMS, and a variety of learning content types such as knowledge bases, audio recordings, videos tutorials, etc.

 To unlock the true value of your CRM, you may use the following features of interactive digital adoption platforms:

 - Simple and real-time guided tours that help end-users understand how to create new lead or opportunity records, switch to Kanban view, view and edit reports etc

-- Whatfix’s contextual widgets (tool-tips and self-help) to pull-up the most relevant help content, in real-time, based on the user’s location in the CRM and historic behavioral data
+- Whatfix’s contextual widgets (tool-tips and self-help) to pull-up the most relevant help content, in real-time, based on the user’s location in the CRM and historic behavioral data.

 - SCORM and xAPI compliance that allows it to integrate with legacy LMS to create structured in-app guides and training programs, at scale.

 It is important to keep in mind that implementation is only the first of a series of steps in your CRM journey.
-As custodians of the enterprise tool, you need to keep measuring what sales and CRM adoption metric matters, via end-user feedback loops and big data analytics, and improve upon the user experience.
-For instance, Whatfix’s analytics feature can help you pinpoint what kind of in-demand training content is missing and how the user engages with various elements of your CRM (eg: what part of the CRM workflow users drop-off at).
+As custodians of an enterprise CRM tool, you need to keep measuring the CRM adoption metrics that matter, via end-user feedback loops and big data analytics.
+This fosters continuous improvement in your CRM’s user experience.